Mateus-Romera/rpi3-wifi-station-ap-stretch/README.md

-# RASPBERRY PI 3 - WIFI STATION+AP
+# RASPBERRY PI 3 - WIFI CLIENT STATION AND ACCESS POINT SIMULTANEOUSLY

-Running the Raspberry Pi 3 as a Wifi client (station) and access point (ap) from the single built-in wifi.
+Running the Raspberry Pi 3 Stretch as a WiFi Client (station) and Access Point (AP) from the single built-in wifi.

-Its been written about before, but this way is better.
-The access point device is created before networking starts (using udev) and there is no need to run anything from `/etc/rc.local`.
-No reboot, no scripts.
+It's has been written about before, but this way is better.
+The access point device is created before networking starts (using udev) and then, due to current OS bug, `/etc/rc.local` is need to starts the WiFi Client after the Access Point, otherwise this will not work and you will be left with dmesg outputs like this:

-Use Cases
+	brcmfmac: brcmf_c_set_joinpref_default: Set join_pref error (-1)

-The Rpi 3 wifi chipset can support running an access point and a station function simultaneously.
-One use case is a device that connects to the cloud (the station, via a user's home wifi network) but that needs an admin interface (the access point) to configure the network.
-The user powers on the device, then logs into the access point using a specified SSID/password.
-The user runs a browser and connects to the access point IP address (or hostname), which is running a web server to configure the station network (the user's wifi).
+	brcmfmac: brcmf_cfg80211_connect: BRCMF_C_SET_SSID failed (-1)

-Another use case might be to create a guest interface to your home wifi.
-You can configure the client side with your wifi particulars, then configure the access point with a password you can give out to your guests.
-When the party's over, change the access point password.
+Configuring:

 /etc/network/interfaces.d/ap

 	allow-hotplug uap0
 	auto uap0
 	iface uap0 inet static
-	address 192.168.2.1
+	address 192.168.10.1
 	netmask 255.255.255.0

 /etc/network/interfaces.d/station